 Back to overview: Zimbabwe

-Development of telephone and internet connectionsWith an average download speed of 8.7 Mbit/second for fixed-network broadband internet, Zimbabwe ranks 157th in an international comparison.
-The upload rate was only 6.5 Mbit/second (150th place).
+Internet speed for cell phones and fixed networkWith an average download speed of 7.8 Mbit/second for fixed-network broadband internet, Zimbabwe ranks 162nd in an international comparison.
+The upload rate was 8.6 Mbit/second (137th place).

 The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
 Values above 100 percent mean that, on average, every inhabitant has more than one connection.